 - 16 Intel Broadwell nodes with 28 cores, 64GB of DDR RAM and dual Nvidia Tesla K80s totaling 4,992 CUDA cores/node

 - 8 Intel Sandy Bride nodes with 32 cores and 512GB or DDR RAM)

 - 1.4 PB high-performance Lustre file system via DDN SFA7700

 - 700 TB web object storage via WOS7000 providing home directories

 The Slurm Workload Manager, a free and open-source job scheduler for Linux and Unix-like kernels, assigns nodes based on the job characteristics.
 An open-ticketing request system is available to support user-consulting and problem management for using the cluster and storage resources.

 For additional information or assistance, please email email@example.com.

-Research Computing Services team members work to enhance, support, and grow the research computing community at the University of North Texas.
-The initiative is managed by Research IT Services, which is under University Information Technology and works in collaboration with the Data Science and Analytics team.
+Research Computing Services team members work to enhance, support and grow the research computing community at the University of North Texas.
+The initiative is managed by North Texas Scientific Computing, which is under the office of the UNT Chief Information Officer and works in collaboration with the Data Science and Analytics team.
 The HPC facility includes several high-performance computing clusters supported by high-speed networks, high-performance storage, advanced software, and is staffed by the HPC Services Team.
-For general questions, send an email to email@example.com.
+For general questions, send an email to firstname.lastname@example.org.